Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Introduction

 \subsection{Background and Motivation}

 In recent years, routine human operations have expanded beyond terrestrial boundaries, extending from deep-sea exploration and low-altitude drones to ongoing activities in outer space.
-This multidimensional expansion creates an imperative for highly reliable, low-latency connectivity to support such mission-critical tasks.
-However, traditional terrestrial networks are primarily designed for densely populated areas and remain unavailable across approximately 70\% of the Earth’s surface, failing to meet these large-scale, cross-domain communication requirements.
+This expansion creates an imperative for highly reliable, low-latency connectivity.
+However, traditional terrestrial networks are primarily designed for densely populated areas and remain unavailable across approximately 70\% of the Earth's surface, failing to meet these large-scale, cross-domain communication requirements.
 In response, the space-air-ground-sea integrated network (SAGSIN) has emerged as a key architectural solution in 6G.
 As illustrated in Fig.~\ref{DT_faces_Twinning}, SAGSIN integrates satellite networks, high-altitude platforms (HAPs), uncrewed aerial vehicles (UAVs), terrestrial networks and maritime networks into a unified framework, providing seamless global communication coverage.

-Moving beyond theoretical frameworks, the deployment of SAGSIN is rapidly materializing, validated by both exploding market demand and maturing standardization.
-Industry data indicates that the global market for low Earth orbit (LEO) satellite communications is growing at an average annual rate of over 20\% with multiple mega-constellation projects entering intensive deployment phases \cite{Fortune2024MegaConstellations}.
-Meanwhile, international standards organizations such as the International Telecommunication Union (ITU) and 3GPP have formally initiated standardization work on satellite-terrestrial integration.
-Elements of non-terrestrial networks (NTN) in SAGSIN are increasingly standardized in 3GPP, with Release~17 introducing end-to-end NTN connectivity and Release~18 adding support for high-speed mobility and regenerative payloads in NTN \cite{3GPP_TR36_763,3GPP_TR38_882}.

-However, this rapid expansion leads to an expected exponential growth in the scale of devices and diversity of services in SAGSIN.
-In the foreseeable future, traditional network management solutions reliant on centralized data centers, human expertise, and static configurations will be rendered obsolete due to sharply escalating complexity and mission volume.
+Driven by the dual impetus of market demand and standardization processes, the deployment of SAGSIN is being rapidly implemented.
+Industry data indicates that the global market for low Earth orbit (LEO) satellite communications is growing at an average annual rate of over 20\%, with multiple mega-constellation projects entering intensive deployment phases \cite{Fortune2024MegaConstellations}.
+Meanwhile, international standards organizations such as the International Telecommunication Union (ITU) and 3GPP have formally initiated standardization work on satellite-terrestrial integration \cite{3GPP_TR36_763,3GPP_TR38_882}.
+In the foreseeable future, the scale of equipment and service diversity in SAGSIN will grow exponentially.
+Traditional network management solutions reliant on centralized data centers, human expertise, and static configurations will be rendered obsolete due to sharply escalating complexity and mission volume.
 Consequently, \textbf{how to achieve efficient operation, maintenance, and orchestration within such a highly dynamic and heterogeneous architecture remains a fundamental open problem} ~\cite{wang2023efficient}.